7 Types of Arguments in Argumentative Essays

 7. Narrative Argument

-A narrative argument uses a story, personal experience, case study, or illustrative scenario, as the primary evidence for a claim.
+A narrative argument uses a story as the primary evidence for a claim, where the story can be a personal experience, a case study, or an illustrative scenario.
 It's not just description; the story must carry the argument.
 Used carefully, this is one of the most persuasive structures available because it makes abstract claims concrete and creates emotional identification with the position.

-Still not sure which argument type fits your specific assignment?
-If you share your topic, your essay type, and your word count, our argumentative essay writers can put it all together for you, selecting the right structure and writing the complete essay.
+Still not sure which structure fits your specific assignment?
+Share your topic, essay type, and word count, and get your argumentative essay written by Collegeessay.org; they'll select the right framework and deliver the complete essay.

-Deductive reasoning moves from a general principle to a specific conclusion.
-If both premises are true and the logic is valid, the conclusion is guaranteed.
-In an argumentative essay, you use deductive reasoning when your argument follows a principle-to-conclusion structure, and it's powerful because it's hard to refute if your premises hold.
+Deductive reasoning moves from a general principle to a specific conclusion and when both premises are true and the logic is valid the conclusion is guaranteed.

-Inductive reasoning moves from specific observations to a general conclusion.
-Unlike deductive arguments, inductive conclusions are probable rather than certain, the evidence makes them likely, not guaranteed.
+Inductive reasoning moves from specific observations to a general conclusion and unlike deductive reasoning the conclusion is probable rather than certain.
 This is the reasoning behind most evidence-based argumentative essays: you accumulate specific evidence and argue toward a general claim.

 Essay example: An essay arguing that later school start times improve student performance cites multiple studies across different districts and age groups, then concludes that the pattern is consistent enough to support the policy claim.